-Alternative 2, Environmental Enhancement and Ocean Disposal, consists of placing dredge material at the following locations: CSWH Expansion Area, Eelgrass Habitat Area, Anchorage Road Soil Storage Site (ARSSS), and LA-2.
+Alternative 2, Environmental Enhancement and Ocean Disposal, consists of placing dredge material at the following locations: CSWH Expansion Area, Eelgrass Habitat Area, Anchorage Road Soil Storage Site (ARSSS), LA-2, and LA-32.
 No new land area would be created as a result of this alternative.

-Implementation of Alternative 2 would result in the same type and extent of development at the CSWH Expansion Area and the Eelgrass Habitat Area disposal locations as described for Alternative 1.
-Alternative 2 would also result in the same type of disposal activities at LA-2, although more sediment would be disposed of under Alternative 2; this higher volume would have no effect on the need for or removal of utilities.
-Alternative 2 would result in identical less than significant impacts as described for Alternative 1 at the CSWH Expansion Area, the Eelgrass Habitat Area, and LA-2.
-Therefore, the impact discussion for Alternative 2 is focused on the disposal site that was not included or discussed under Alternative 1, the ARSSS.
+Implementation of Alternative 2 would result in the same type and extent of development at the CSWH Expansion Area and the Eelgrass Habitat Area LA-2 disposal locations as described for Alternative 1.
+Alternative 2 and would also result in the same type of disposal activities at LA-2, although more sediment would be disposed of under Alternative 2; this higher volume would have no effect on the need for or removal of utilities.
+Alternative 2 would therefore result in identical less than significant impacts as described for Alternative 1 at the CSWH Expansion Area, the Eelgrass Habitat Area, and LA-2at these locations.
+Therefore, the impact discussion for Alternative 2 is focused on the disposal sites that was were not included or discussed under Alternative 1, the ARSSS and LA-3.